influxdata/docs-v2/content/flux/v0.x/stdlib/http/_index.md

 flux/v0.x/tags: [functions, http, package]
 ---

-The Flux HTTP package provides functions for transferring data using the HTTP protocol.
+The Flux `http` package provides functions for transferring data using the HTTP protocol.
 Import the `http` package:

 ```js